yehtut1995/Business-Analytics-Projects/3. UML Activity, Class & Use Case Digrams - Patient Investigation & Treatment Process/README.md

 ### Overview

 This project demonstrates the use of UML modeling to represent the Patient Investigation and Treatment Process in a Clinic.
 The diagrams illustrate how a clinic manages patient care from registration to treatment and follow-up, showcasing typical workflows and system interactions.
+They are illustrated by using Lucidchart.

 The portfolio includes: